githubEdit

 This guide is a prompt‑first engineering playbook for Vibe Coders, people who use AI to write back‑end code.
-It explains what the Flashback platform does, provides guardrails to steer the AI toward correct and secure integrations, and offers ready‑to‑use prompt templates, code scaffolds, and checklists.
+It explains what the Flashback platform does, provides guardrails to steer the AI toward correct and secure integrations for both Storage and AI LLM, and offers ready‑to‑use prompt templates, code scaffolds, and checklists.

 Know the components you are prompting the AI about